 Slowly, I moved toward the patient that I was visiting, as the young girl stared aimlessly from her perch in a corner and the older man paced and growled like a caged animal.
 It was not acceptable to me that this brown-eyed teenager was locked into this place with two men, in less than stable mental states, yet I could not see that I could bring about any change.
 The nursing staff offered no confidence in their ability to oversee, as their backs were turned and they were sipping coffee and chatting, completely unaware of what was happening in lock down.
 I wondered if they were required to take coffee breaks during their work time.
 In my mind, I named the older man, “Darth Vader” because I had never seen anyone so consumed by darkness.

 Returning the way that I came, picking up my keys at the check in station, with tears streaming down my face, I navigated my way to the elevator.
-It was suggested that I bring sweatpants, socks and t-shirts (no buttons) and shoes without shoelaces for the next day.
+It was suggested that I bring sweatpants, socks and t-shirts without buttons and shoes without shoelaces for the next day.
 Pillows were not allowed.

 Traumatized, I left the hospital overwhelmed by what I had seen, especially the truly desperate condition of the patient I was visiting.
-Seven months earlier (March 2005) was his first visit to a psych unit where he stayed for 5 days with a strong recommendation for medication which he rejected due to lack of insurance and advice from a social worker.
+Seven months earlier in March 2006 was his first visit to a psych unit where he stayed for 5 days with a strong recommendation for medication which he rejected due to lack of medical insurance and advice from a social worker.

 The third day in lock down.
 The situation was the same except the young girl was gone, for this I gave thanks.
 The patient I am visiting is staring into space, speaking in fragmented sentences, crying intermittently, confused, rejected and hopeless.
 My heart is shattered.
 During the visit, Darth begins pounding on the nurse’s station viewing window in which they ignore him.
 He continues to pound on the window, then finally drops his pants and urinates on the floor because the restroom is locked and requires a nurse’s key for him to use it.
 And immediately, I am escorted out of lock down with loud apologies.
 My only comment, “Is there not anyone in this place that can do their job?” as I had yet to meet a nurse or doctor that seemed remotely interested in the patients.
 And I wondered what happened to integrity or kindness as the nauseating odor of urine and stale bleach followed me to the elevator.

 By the 18th day, the patients in the ward were waiting for my visit, because some have never had a visitor…the bed-confined man that died on day 15 had not had a visitor in 3 years.
-Jeremy, the young man I initially visited, and Darth were still sharing a room on the regular psych ward, as they had managed to stay out of lock down (no violence).
+Jeremy, the young man I initially visited, and Darth were still sharing a room on the regular psych ward, as they had managed to stay out of lock down because of no violence.

-That experience impacted me as no other in relationship to my theology on demonology, deliverance, and the love of Jesus Christ.
+This experience impacted me as no other in relationship to my theology on demonology, deliverance, and the love of YESHUA, Our Messiah.
 At the time, it was bar none the most challenging assignment the Holy Spirit had ever given to me, as I intentionally purpose to participate in the advancement of God’s Kingdom on the earth.
-I remain forever convinced that the unconditional, relentless, love of Jesus Christ who is also known as Yeshua, is the strongest, most powerful force in the cosmos.
+I remain forever convinced that the unconditional, relentless, love of ELOHIM, is the strongest, most powerful force in the cosmos.